Obadiah's Barrow: Description

-Obadiah's barrow is a Neolithic entrance grave, 22 ft (7m) in diameter and 2 ft (.6m) in height.
+Obadiah's barrow is a Neolithic entrance grave, 22 ft (7m) in diameter and 2 ft (60 cm) in height.
 It is located on Gugh, one of six inhabited islands in the Isles of Scilly.
 The grave is found on the southwestern side of Kittern Hill, the northernmost hill and highest point on the island.
 Kittern Hill is the site of several burial cairns, including five entrance graves.
 The largest entrance grave on Gugh is Obadiah's Barrow, also known as Obadiah's grave.

-Obadia's barrow consists of a predominantly circular mound, approximately 33 ft (10m) in diameter and 4.92 ft(1.5m) high.
+Obadia's barrow consists of a predominantly circular mound, approximately 33 ft (10m) in diameter and 4.92 ft (1.5m) high.
 The grave has a short passage leading to an inner chamber, which measures 17 ft (5.2m) long by 4.6 ft (1.4m) wide.
 The chamber's walls are 3.6 ft high (1.1m), with stone slabs along the base.
 There are four visible covering slabs that lie across the top of the chamber, two have fallen and lie partly in the chamber.
 The chamber entrance is partially blocked by large edge-set stones.